TechGlobal-School/tg_training_server/README.md

 ## Techglobal School Training - Server

 Techglobal School Training - Server is a RESTful API Application built with Node.js and Express.
-It's used to control API/db of *Backend Testing* in [Techglobal School Training App](https://techglobal-training.com/backend).
+It's used to control API/db of _Backend Testing_ in [Techglobal School Training App](https://techglobal-training.com/backend).

+# Run

+- Locally run `npm run dev`
+- On AWS Serverless it will run `npm start`

+- We could also use serverless-offline to run locally

 ### Deployment

--   TBD

-Scripts:

--   TBD
+- Code -> Github Actions -> AWS -> Functions -> URL

 ### Contributors